omni-us/jsonargparse/README.rst

 Basic usage
 ===========

 There are multiple ways of using jsonargparse.
-The most simple way which requires to write the least amount of code is by using the :func:`.CLI` function, for example:
+The simplest one is by using the :func:`.CLI` function, which has the benefit of minimizing boilerplate code.
+A simple example is:

 .. testcode::